How San Francisco broke America’s heart

 San Francisco has also become less welcoming of altruistic professions, as teachers and social workers are priced out of housing.

 The Sierra Club, founded in 1892, decamped to Oakland three years ago after its annual rent was projected to increase by almost $1.5 million.
 “Nonprofits are fleeing San Francisco.
-They can no longer afford it, ” says Doug Styles of the Huckleberry Youth Program, founded during the Summer of Love to assist runaway teens.
+They can no longer afford it, ” says Doug Styles of Huckleberry Youth Programs, founded during the Summer of Love to assist runaway teens.
 Retaining staff is a challenge.
 “We’re missing that middle and lower economic group.”

 Everyone has a story about what isn’t here anymore.
 The inability to find a hardware store, a shoe repair, a lesbian bar, a drag-queen bar, an independent music club, the commercial casualties of vertiginous rents.

-Note: (Correction: This story originally attributed Julie Levak-Madding’s quote in the last paragraph to Beth Ross.)